aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

 # Deep learning models performance in examining Asian elephant (_Elephas maximus_) sounds from Sri Lanka and Malaysia with considerations for applications

 This repository is provided as a supplementary material to Avicena et al. (in review).
-Subset of the data for replication purposes are provided by Trunks and Leaves Inc. and Management and Ecology of Malaysian Elephants (MEME).
-Data can be obtained for analysis under formal request to the authors.
+Data can be obtained under formal request to the authors.

 ## Pre-requisites
 ### Software requirements